ELDERPET

 What is the organization aiming to accomplish?

-ElderPet strives to obtain funding to cover loans, pet food (when donated food is not forthcoming) and veterinary medications.
+ElderPet strives to obtain funding to cover loans, pet food (when donated food is not forthcoming) and veterinary medications which include Rx diets.
 We have done this through grant writing, Charitable Gaming and public relations soliciting donations.

 What are the organization's key strategies for making this happen?